 The operation status of the hotlines is reported to the Sustainability Committee, chaired by all executive officers and attended by directors.
 The deliberations of the Sustainability Committee are reported to the Board of Directors and appropriate oversight is conducted.
-In FY20, there was 1 consultation to the Overseas EBARA Group Hotlines and 44 total in Japan.
+In FY22, there ware 2 cases of consultation to the Overseas EBARA Group Hotlines and 37 total in Japan.

-Of the 43 investigations concluded in Japan in FY20, 10 were regarding the work environment and related issues, 11 regarding inappropriate behavior, 1 regarding potential legal violations, 6 concerning potential harassment, and 15 others.
+Of the 32 investigations concluded in Japan in FY22, 5 were regarding the work environment and related issues, 8 regarding inappropriate behavior, 2 regarding potential legal violations, 7 concerning potential harassment, and 10 others.

 |External law firm||An external law firm accepts consultations regarding compliance issues, including those related to possible human rights violations.
 Content of consultations received by the law firm are reported to the Compliance Promotion Department and the Audit Committee.|